qamrq/team_genomics_one_a/README.md

 	</p>

 ## Stage 2 Task 🧐🧐
-The task is to look for a bioinformatic tutorial  that correlates with our biostack ( which is genomics).
-Then to create a quick and simple design for our desired tutorial and advertise it on transfer market channel on Slack workspace.
-Once we reproduce the task, we should go on and  create a comprehensive markdown of the step by step and send a GitHub link to the file.
-How exciting!😍
+1. Reproduce a bioinformatics tutorial that correlates with our biostack (Genomics)
+2. Advertise a quick and simple design of our desired tutorial on #transfer-market channel on Slack workspace
+3. Create a comprehensive markdown of the step followed Exciting!😍

 <br>